2018 G20 Buenos Aires summit: Participating leaders

 List of leaders who took part in the 2018 G20 Buenos Aires summit:

 Participating guests

 As the host nation, Argentina invited additional guest countries and international organizations at its discretion to participate in 2018 G20 meetings.
 The countries invited by Argentina are Chile and the Netherlands.
-International organizations invited by Argentina are the Caribbean Community (represented by Jamaica), the Inter-American Development Bank, and the Development Bank of Latin America (CAF).
+International organizations invited by Argentina are the Caribbean Community (represented by Jamaica), the Inter-American Development Bank, and the Development Bank of Latin America and the Caribbean (CAF).

 Most of the leaders were accompanied by their spouses.

 Agenda priorities

 G20 Argentina has put forth three agenda priorities for the G20 dialogue in 2018: the future of work, infrastructure for development and a sustainable food future.

 A number of attending countries have said they focus on the regulation of crypto-currencies at this meeting.

 Talks between the U.S. and China related to resolving the escalating 2018 China–United States trade war were a central issue of the summit.